cyrbry/BridgeProject/not_code/calc_report.md

 ### Entire script, showing comments, formatting, and user-defined functions.
 Also indicate the packages you installed as well, such as “NumPy”

-make this a github repo with ONLY the needed code to make the above plots
+make this a github repo with ONLY the needed code to make the above plots?